 Hinkley is more than a headline or a Hollywood script though.
 It’s a story carried by the people who lived there, families who built lives in the desert, who raised children under the wide Mojave sky, who trusted their wells and their land long before anyone whispered about deceit and contaminated water.

-Hinkley owes its name to early settler D.C.
-Henderson, who christened the place in 1882 after his son, Hinckley Henderson, a tribute that eventually shed its extra c as the town grew.
+Hinkley owes its name D.C.
+Henderson, who christened the place in 1882 after his son, Hinckley Henderson, a tribute that eventually shed its extra “c” as the town grew.
 When the Santa Fe Railroad arrived in 1902, it planted the Hinkley Depot at the heart of the community, a bustling outpost that stood for half a century before disappearing from the landscape in 1952.

 Anthony Gomez recalled, “I lived with my grandparents about 5 houses north of the school on Hinkley Road.
 We used to walk here to get water from the water tank back in the day, if I remember, the door to left was a Bar.”